Carlsbad, California, desalination plant-

-"10 miles south of Tel Aviv, Israel, a vast new industrial facility hums around the clock.
-It is the world’s largest (larger than the Carlsbad plant) modern seawater desalination plant, providing 20 percent of the water consumed by the country’s households.
-Thanks to a series of engineering and materials advances, however, it produces clean water from the sea cheaply and at a scale never before achieved, demonstrating that seawater desalination can cost-effectively provide a substantial portion of a nation’s water supply."
+10 miles south of Tel Aviv, Israel, a vast new industrial facility hums around the clock.
+[The Sorek desalination plant in Tel Aviv] provides 20% of the water consumed by the country’s households.
+Thanks to a series of engineering and materials advances, however, it produces clean water from the sea cheaply and at a scale never before achieved, demonstrating that seawater desalination can cost-effectively provide a substantial portion of a nation’s water supply.